-More specific studies on public transportation performance evaluation using MCDM techniques have also been carried out by several researchers.
-Chen (2016) and Bakır et al (2019)evaluated the service quality performance for the airlines industries.
+More specific studies on transportation performance evaluation using MCDM techniques have also been carried out by several researchers.
+Chen (2016) and Bakır et al evaluated the service performance for the airlines industries.
 Chen (2016) developed a case study in the Taiwanese airline industry using DEMATEL and ANP, while Bakır et al (2019) demonstrated for European LCCs (low cost carriers) using Entropy and WASPAS.
 Although there was a difference in defining criteria, several criteria were relevant for both studies such as service, management, and convenience.
 Another study undertaken by Kiani Mavi et al (2018) developed an integrated simulation and MCDM approach to improve BRT performance in Tehran with four improvement scenarios.
-The research considered grey step-wise weight assessment ration analysis (SWARA-G) to determine the criteria weight and grey complex proportional assessment of alternatives (COPRAS-G) to rank scenarios.
-Further study demonstrated in a rail mode conducted by Li et al (2020) evaluated passenger satisfaction level when taking the rail transit network in Shanghai using phytagorean fuzzy sets and multiobjective optimization by a ratio analysis plus multiplicative full form method (MULTIMOORA).
+The research considered grey step-wise weight assessment ration analysis (SV7ARA-G) to determine the criteria weight and grey complex proportional assessment of alternatives (COPRAS-G) to rank scenarios.
+Further study demonstrated in a rail mode conducted by Li et al (2020) evaluated passenger satisfaction level when taking the rail trasit network in Shanghai using phytagorean fuzzy sets and multiobjective optimization by a ratio analysis plus multiplicative form (MULTIMOORA).
 Hence, many studies have considered that MCDM is both relevant and effective method for evaluating public transportation performance as well as assessing passenger satisfaction because involving multiple criteria and alternatives for decisionmaking improvements.

 To determine the criteria weight of passengers' decision factors, the AHP method extended to fuzzy sets is proposed in this study.
-Mardani et al (2016) in the systematic review involving 89 papers desribed that various MCDM methods such as AHP, ANP, Entropy, TOPSIS, VIKOR, MULTIMOORA, and many others have been widely used in transportation system decision-making problems.
-Further, Mardani et al (2016) indicated that AHP and Fuzzy AHP were the most preferred method pertaining to transportation system problems due to the simplicity of computation and theoritical understanding compared to the others, while the fuzzy environment defines the ambiguity that cannot be explained in the traditional AHP.
+Mardani et al (2016) in the systematic review involving 89 papers indicated that AHP and Fuzzy AHP are the most preferred method pertaining to transportation system problems.
+Further, Mardani et al (2016) described that the preference of these two methods is due to the simplicity of computation and theoritical understanding, while the fuzzy environment defines the ambiguity that cannot be explained the traditional AHP.
 Subsequently, the DEMATEL method is also selected to describe the influential relationship among the significant criteria that are previously obtained using Fuzzy AHP.
-A case study on the bus rapid transit (BRT) system served for the region of Yogyakarta Indonesia, Transjogja, is demonstrated.
+A case study on the bus rapid transit (BRT) system served for the region of Yogyakarta Indonesia, Transjogja, demonstrated.
 The region has become one of the national tourist development priorities which serves a huge number of domestic and foreign tourists daily.
 Therefore, the region's public access has an essential part to provide a good urban mobility.

-Previously, the evaluation of Transjogia performance have been conducted by several studies.
-Sutari and Herlina (2020) and Wibowo (2014) examined the service level of Transjogia using statistical approaches.
+Previously, the evaluation of Transjogja performance have been conducted by several studies.
+Sutari and Herlina (2020) and Wibowo (2014) examined the service level of Transjogja using statistical approaches.
 Further, the servqual analysis has also been added by Sutari and Herlina (2020) which indicated a gap between passengers' expectations and reality.
 Besides, Transistari (2017) and Octaviantari (2016) evaluated the performance of BRT Transjogja using an importance-performance analysis (IPA) approach and classified the variables into four quadrants.
 Sutari and Herlina (2020) and Transistari (2017) identified five variables, which are: tangibles, reliability, responsiveness, assurance, and emphaty, while Octaviantari (2016) categorized 14 indicators into four variables, namely safety, comfort, affordability, and equality.
 To sum up, it can be concluded that the evaluation of the Yogyakarta's BRT system requires multi factors which are considered as an MCDM problem, while no previous studies has measured the performance of the transport system using the method.
-Therefore, this study will fill the gap by applying MCDM approaches to investigate the significant factors influencing passengers' decision on using the city transportation system exhaustively.
+Therefore, this study will fill the gap by applying MCDM approaches to investigate the significant factors influencing passengers'

+decision on using the city transportation system exhaustively.